 There are no additional costs to consumers for IP Relay beyond a computer or Web-capable device and an Internet connection.
 IP Relay service providers are compensated from the Interstate TRS Fund, which the FCC oversees.

 10-digit geographic numbers

 Users must register with an IP Relay provider to receive a ten-digit geographic number from which they can make or receive calls.
 The ten-digit number enables location information to be included with calls to 911 operators, helping them route calls to the nearest emergency services providers.

 There are several consumer benefits of IP Relay:

-- Multiple Calls – IP Relay users can initiate multiple calls simultaneously, make conference calls or browse the Internet while making a call;
+- Multiple Calls – IP Relay users can initiate multiple calls simultaneously, make conference calls or browse the Internet while making a call.

-Filing a Complaint
+Filing a complaint

 If you have a problem with IP Relay Service, first try to resolve it with the provider.
-If you are unable to resolve it directly, you can file a complaint with the FCC.
-There is no charge for filing a complaint.
-You can file your complaint using an online complaint form .
-You can also file your complaint with the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) TTY; faxing 1-866-418-0232; or writing to:
+If you are unable to resolve it directly, you have multiple options for filing a complaint with the FCC:

 Federal Communications Commission